Ripogonum: Uses

 Some species of this genus are used for constructing baskets, ropes, and fish traps by indigenous peoples.
 In Australia and New Zealand, Ripogonum berries are known foods for some species of mammals and birds.

 Ripogonum scandens has a fibrous root rich in starch and used as a beer flavouring.
 Known to the Māori of New Zealand as kareao or pirita, a concentrated decoction of the supplejack root has a sweetish sarsaparilla-like scent and flavour and is soothing to the throat.
 It was also used in treating bowel complaints, fever, rheumatism and skin diseases.
-The edible small berry is dry and insipid but the cooked young shoots reportedly taste like fresh green beans.
-The sap is also edible.
+The edible small berry is dry and insipid but the cooked young shoots reportedly taste like fresh green beans, and the sap is also edible.